-

 TRANSITIONAL EL STUDENTS

 Support services for transitional EL students can take many forms depending on the individual needs of the student.
-The ESL Coordinator or the ESL teacher should monitor the student’s performance in the classroom by checking the student’s report card and test scores and by discussing each student’s progress with the classroom teacher.
+The ESL teacher should monitor the student’s performance in the classroom by checking the student’s report card and test scores and by discussing each student’s progress with the classroom teacher.
 Students are offered other services as appropriate.
-Monitoring of T1 students occurs bimonthly.
-Monitoring of T2 students occurs twice a grading period.
+Monitoring of T1 and T2 students occurs quarterly.

 EXIT CRITERIA

-Students exit from ESL services based on proficiency in all areas of language – listening, speaking, reading, and writing – as determined by the annual WIDA ACCESS proficiency assessment.
+Students exit from ESL services based on proficiency in all areas of language – listening, speaking, reading, and writing – as determined by the annual ELPA ACCESS proficiency assessment.

 EL students are monitored for two years after meeting exit criteria.
 These are considered transitional years to ensure grade level success.
 The first monitoring year the EL student is classified as T1 (transitional 1), and the second monitoring year the EL student is classified as T2 (transitional 2).
 These two additional years allow for the student to be counted as EL for district reporting.
 If indications arise that the T1 or T2 EL student is not being successful, then support services are again offered based on student needs.
 Services could be limited to a specific content area, or the student could be offered ESL Program services again, if necessary, with approval of the ESL Coordinator.